 Anyone who is employed and who has a regular income can open an IRA, even if you already have an open 401(k) through your employer.

 Contributions to a traditional IRA account are tax deferred, meaning that you’ll save money in the short term and will not pay income taxes for your savings until you withdraw funds post retirement.
 The IRA contribution limit is subject to annual changes.
-The 2019 limit is $6,000 ($7,000 for account holders aged 50 or older), which is slightly up from the 2018 limit of $5,500.
+The 2020 limit is $6,000 ($7,000 for account holders aged 50 or older).

 Early withdrawal might be subjected to 10% fee.
 However, you can use the funds kept in a traditional IRA to pay for qualified college expenses and toward buying your first home (up to $10,000), without paying an early distribution penalty.

 Roth IRAs are similar to traditional IRAs in that they have the same annual contribution limit, and they both can be comprised of a range of investment options (stocks, bonds, mutual funds, etc.) that collectively go toward your retirement savings.
 Due to the fact that your contributions to a Roth IRA are all after-tax, you will have the advantage of being able to pay the current tax rate, as opposed to having to pay an unpredictable tax rate down the road.

 You can use Roth IRA money to pay for qualified college expenses without being charged an early distribution penalty.
 Since you will have already paid taxes on them, you can withdraw your contribution funds before you retire without being subjected to a tax or penalty.
 However, if you withdraw any investment earnings, you may be taxed or penalized.